-F.H.
-King maintains two growing spaces on campus: a one-acre farm in the Eagle Heights Community Gardens and a rooftop garden on top of the Pyle Center.
-During the growing season, we distribute our produce to students for free through our Harvest Handouts program.
+The core of F.H.
+King is our two-acre organic farm in Eagle Heights.
+During the growing season, we give out our produce for free on Library Mall in our Harvest Handouts program.
 Outside of the growing season, F.H.
 King hosts educational programming, workshops, and community events.

 F.H.
-King is run by a nonheirarchical board of student directors, and is supported by a robust community of students and interns.
+King is run by a nonheirarchical board of student directors, and is supported by a robust community of students.
 We endeavor to promote equity and justice in our actions and to be inclusive to folks of all identities.
 Contact us if you want to get involved with our organization!

 FRANKLIN HIRAM KING